What are the Differences Between Microsoft 365 Business Standard vs. Premium

 Email and calendaring

-Microsoft 365 Business Premium includes Outlook, which gives each user a 50 GB mailbox and access to a number of features, including shared calendars, email groups, and personalization options.
+- Microsoft 365 Business Premium includes Outlook, which gives each user a 50 GB mailbox and access to many features, including shared calendars, email groups, and personalization options.
 It further allows you to send a number of file types and attachments, in sizes of up to 150 MB.

 Collaborate with instant messaging and online meetings